Baltoli/project-docs/notes/log.md

   Not quite that easy, I don't think - needs to do stuff like deleting magic function calls.
 * Got to a very rough first draft stage.
+* Investigating a build of TESLA on Ubuntu, but no luck getting it to boot on the server (I think virtualisation won't work as I'm already virtualised).

+# 20/4/2017

+* Sent off rough first draft to Robert to have a look at - giving it a few days sitting time before I look at it again.
+* Investigating some engineering improvements to TESLA - first on the list is trying to get it built against an up to date LLVM (incrementally).

+# 21/4/2017

+* LLVM upgrade got to a point where I'd want to be spending more time on it - there are places where the instruction builder API is changing and I'm not sure where to get types etc. from.
+For a future effort, maybe worth going straight from 3.5 to 4.0?
+* Also definitely worth a look at the build system - things like link order for LLVM libraries are horrible to resolve.
+* Should look at the "no instrumentation" optimisation when every automaton has been removed.
+* Implemented this optimisation - big decrease in binary size for the echo server.
+Looking at benchmarking it against the other optimisations.
+* Big improvements - the overhead comes down dramatically to less than 1%!
+  Investigating where the remaining overhead is coming from (probably small enough that it's the extra function calls).
+* Put the new version through callgrind - shows the overhead is basically down to the extra function calls.
+The only meaningful difference I can see between the compiled binaries is the extra functions.
+* Definitely worth noting that this is a best case scenario - as soon as you have a single automaton left in the binary, things start to get much slower.
+* Added this new benchmarking to the report.
+* How could the inference algorithm for values be improved?
+It's really an instance of some kind of SMT problem.
+It's a per-function analysis, where the values in the function generate a set of "constraints".
+Point of SMT is to generate counterexamples.
+What kind of counterexamples are we trying to get?
+  We have boolean constraints - take the negated constraint and solve that for a counterexample.
+Each LLVM value is a function - e.g. it says that value %3 is equal to XOR of %1 and %2.
+Then the final branch condition is asserted in the negative.
+* OK, but how does this work with unrolling / repeated values?
+We compute the inferences for a function.
+Then from those we use the SMT solver to work back up to call values (and that's all - we only use it for the backwards search interpretation).
+Given a set of branch value inferences, we plug them into an SMT model of the function.
+Then, this can give us a possible valuation for return values?
+Should have a look at a more arithmetic-y example to see how far this can go (and if my model idea is correct).
+* Further exploration: can I turn the entire model checker into this format?